midu16/proxy-server/README.md

 ```

 ### defaults
-This section defines default values set for some parameters.
+This section sets default values for some parameters.

 Copy like this, nothing needs to be modified.
 ```